1. 6.11 The popover attribute

 1. If this's popover visibility state is showing, and force is not present or false, then run the hide popover algorithm given this, true, true, and true.

-2. Otherwise, if force is not present or true, then run show popover given this and true.
+2. Otherwise, if force is not present or true, then run show popover given this true, and null.

 To hide all popovers until, given an HTML element or Document endpoint, a boolean focusPreviousElement, and a boolean fireEvents: